CheckPointSW/charts/checkpoint/cp-resource-management/README.md

 ## Configuration

-In order to get the [Check Point ClougGuard Dome9](https://secure.dome9.com/) Cluster ID & credentials you must first complete the Kubernetes Cluster onboarding process in [Check Point ClougGuard Dome9](https://secure.dome9.com/) website.
+In order to get the [Check Point ClougGuard](https://secure.dome9.com/) Cluster ID & credentials, you must first complete the Kubernetes Cluster onboarding process in [Check Point ClougGuard](https://secure.dome9.com/) website.

 Refer to [values.yaml](values.yaml) for the full run-down on defaults.
-These are a mixture of Kubernetes and Dome9 directives that map to environment variables.
+These are a mixture of Kubernetes and CloudGuard directives that map to environment variables.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,